elvis-epx/IoT/mpy/README.md

-Given the peculiarities of the ESP-NOW protocol, we implement a simple but minimally secure application protocol that can be found in lib/epx/netnow.py, and is currently used by the scale profiles (scale\_sensor and scale\_manager).
+Given the peculiarities of the ESP-NOW protocol, we implement a simple but minimally secure application protocol that can be found in lib/epx/netnow.py, and is currently used by the scale profiles (scale\_sensor and scale\_manager) and a simple test profile pair (tnowp and tnowc).

-The NetNowPeripheral class is for peripheral devices that only use ESP-NOW, not the regular Wi-Fi.
+The NetNowPeripheral class is for peripheral devices.
 They communicate only with their paired manager/forwarder, and generally take the initiative of communication.
 These devices may sleep to save power.

-The NetNowCentral class is for central devices that use both ESP-NOW and regular Wi-Fi, and can forward data between the two realms.
+The NetNowCentral class is for central devices, that will forward data to MQTT, using serial or wired LAN (not via Wi-Fi).
 These devices do not sleep.

 In ESP-NOW, you need to register a peer to sent data to it, and the number of registered peers is limited.
 On the other hand, you can receive from anyone, as long as you don't use the ESP-NOW